-This question depends entirely on your goals, what industry you're in and what location you want to target.
+This question depends entirely on your goals, what location you want to target and what industry you're in, such as a law firm or hospitality.
 Are you currently desperate for leads or are you just looking to get an extra job or two a month?
 At Neon Ambition, our PPC management service starts by working backwards from your goals to help you understand how many visitors you’ll need to send to your site each month in order to get the number of leads or sales you need to hit your goals for growth.

 Let’s use “Roy’s Local Landscaping” business for example.
 Roy’s is looking to get 15 new lawn mowing contracts a month.
 He’s told me he typically needs 10 leads in order to win 3 new customers so his close rate is 30%.
 If he wants 15 new customers a month he’ll need 50 new leads a month in order to achieve this.
 Now as targeted as Google AdWords is, (and I’d argue it’s the most targeted form of advertising there is given your ad only shows when people actively search for keywords we’ve agreed you want to show for and then you only pay when they like the copy of your ad well enough to click on it) not every click is going to turn into a lead.
 The average website across all industries will convert somewhere between 2-5%.
 Roy’s website converts 3 out of every 100 visitors into a lead for a conversion rate of 3%.
 In order to generate 50 leads a month we will need to send about 1750 visitors a month.